KyleWilliford/bemore/README.md

 ## Server REST API

 ### Slash Command API

+The `/api` REST paths are used to answer commands from the slack app.
 The path names are designed to match the slash commands, for readability.

-All paths consume `application/x-www-form-urlencoded` media type and product `text/plain` media type.
+All paths consume `application/x-www-form-urlencoded` media type and produce `text/plain` media type.

 All paths check and use the `text`, `token`, and `ssl_check` form parameters that Slack _may_ send with any request.